-The validators suggest that the consumer pay particular attention to the evaluated configuration of the device(s).
-The functionality evaluated is scoped exclusively to the security functional requirements specified in the Security Target, and only the functionality implemented by the SFR's within the Security Target was evaluated.
-All other functionality provided by the devices, to include software that was not part of the evaluated configuration, needs to be assessed separately and no further conclusions can be drawn about their effectiveness.
+Please note that the functionality evaluated is scoped exclusively to the security functional requirements specified in the Security Target.
+Other functionality included in the product was not assessed as part of this evaluation.
+All other functionality provided by the devices needs to be assessed separately and no further conclusions can be drawn about their effectiveness.